 - Adopted children were more likely to have health insurance.

-Of course, it’s impossible to say that all adoptees are in a better situation than if they were raised by their biological parents.
-And, while they may have had more struggles or fewer opportunities, it’s likely that many adoptees could have had happy and healthy childhoods with their biologically families.
-However, the birth parents that do choose adoption do it for a reason — and providing a safe, supportive and loving home for their child is often No. 1.
+Of course, it’s impossible to say that all adoptees are in a better situation than if their biological parents raised them.
+However, the birth parents who choose adoption do it for a reason — and providing a safe, supportive and loving home for their child.